British Theatre Playhouse: Patrons

-The British Theatre Playhouse has the honour to presently have four patrons.
+The British Theatre Playhouse has the honour to have distinguished patrons chosen to be special supporters of British Theatre in Singapore and the wider region.
 The Life Patron since the foundation of the BTP Sir Alan Collins KCVO CMG.
 Sir Alan Collins KCVO CMG is the former British High Commissioner to Singapore and former British Consul-General in New York, USA, as well as the Director General and Chief Executive of the Commonwealth Business Council.

-Furthermore, Kara Owen has been the British High Commissioner to Singapore since 26 June 2019.
-She is the current Patron of the British Theatre Playhouse succeeding Mr Scott Wightman who became British High Commissioner to Singapore in 2015, who thus succeeded Mr Antony Phillipson (2011-2015), who in turn succeeded Mr Paul Madden CMG FRGS (2007-2011).
+Furthermore, HE Nikesh Metha has been the British High Commissioner to Singapore since July 2024.
+He is the current Patron of the British Theatre Playhouse, succeeding Mrs Kara Owen, who became the British High Commissioner to Singapore from 2019 - 2024.
+Mrs Kara Owen succeeded Mr. Scott Wightman, who became British High Commissioner to Singapore in 2015, who in turn succeeded Mr. Paul Madden CMG FRGS (2007 - 2011).

-Moreover, in Malaysia, Mr Charles Hay is the Patron succeeding Mrs Victoria Treadwell CMG MVO (2014 - 2019).
+Moreover, in Malaysia, the British High Commissioner to Malaysia, Mr. Charles Hay, was the Patron of the British Theatre Playhouse in Malaysia, succeeding Mrs. Victoria Treadwell CMG MVO.
 She succeeded Mr Simon Featherstone CMG (2010 - 2014), after he succeeded Mr Boyd McCleary CMG CVO (2006 - 2010).

-Mr Mark Kent also accepted to be the Patron of British Theatre Playhouse in Vietnam (2007 - 2010), and is currently the British Ambassador to Thailand.
-He was the Guest of Honour at the Opening Night of the BTP's production The Mousetrap in Bangkok in October 2013.
+Mr. Mark Kent also accepted to be the Patron and was the British High British Ambassador to Thailand.